Interstate Highway System: Exit numbering

 Some highways, including the New York State Thruway, use sequential exit-numbering schemes.
 Exits on the New York State Thruway count up from Yonkers traveling north, and then west from Albany.
 I‑87 in New York State is numbered in three sections.
 The first section makes up the Major Deegan Expressway in the Bronx, with interchanges numbered sequentially from 1 to 14.
 The second section of I‑87 is a part of the New York State Thruway that starts in Yonkers (exit 1) and continues north to Albany (exit 24); at Albany, the Thruway turns west and becomes I‑90 for exits 25 to 61.
 From Albany north to the Canadian border, the exits on I‑87 are numbered sequentially from 1 to 44 along the Adirondack Northway.
 This often leads to confusion as there is more than one exit on I‑87 with the same number.
 For example, exit 4 on Thruway section of I‑87 connects with the Cross County Parkway in Yonkers, but exit 4 on the Northway is the exit for the Albany airport.
 These two exits share a number but are located 150 mi apart.

 Many northeastern states label exit numbers sequentially, regardless of how many miles have passed between exits.
-States in which Interstate exits are still numbered sequentially are Connecticut, Delaware, New Hampshire, New York, Rhode Island, and Vermont; as such, three of the main Interstate Highways that remain completely within these states (87, 88, 89) have interchanges numbered sequentially along their entire routes.
+States in which Interstate exits are still numbered sequentially are Connecticut, Delaware, New Hampshire, New York, and Vermont; as such, three of the main Interstate Highways that remain completely within these states (87, 88, 89) have interchanges numbered sequentially along their entire routes.
 Maine, Massachusetts, Pennsylvania, Virginia, Georgia, and Florida followed this system for a number of years, but have since converted to mileage-based exit numbers.
-Georgia renumbered in 2000, while Maine did so in 2004—Massachusetts was the most recent state to convert their exit numbers, finishing in 2021.
+Georgia renumbered in 2000, while Maine did so in 2004.
+Massachusetts converted its exit numbers in 2021, and most recently Rhode Island in 2022.
 The Pennsylvania Turnpike uses both mile marker numbers and sequential numbers.
 Mile marker numbers are used for signage, while sequential numbers are used for numbering interchanges internally.
 The New Jersey Turnpike, including the portions that are signed as I‑95 and I‑78, also has sequential numbering, but other Interstates within New Jersey use mile markers.